python-discord/bot/bot/resources/tags/local-file.md

 ---
 embed:
-    title: "Sending images in embed in discord.py"
+    title: "Sending images in embed using discord.py"
 ---
 Thanks to discord.py, sending local files as embed images is simple.
 You have to create an instance of [`discord.File`](https://discordpy.readthedocs.io/en/stable/api.html#discord.File) class:
 ```py